simurgailab/mask-rcnn-implementation-with-custom-dataset/README.md

         images= list(annotations1.values())[1]  # don't need the dict keys ...
 ```
-Load_mask function has been defined for matching polygons and images that have been given its infos.
+&rarr; Load_mask function has been defined for matching polygons and images that have been given its infos.
 ```
 class customDataset(utils.Dataset):
     ...